 Any parent knows just how easily their children pick up on their emotions, so showing them how excited you are about the new babysitter coming over to watch them will likely guarantee that they will feel the same way.
 In the days leading up to their first time with the new carer, make a point of saying how excited you are that they’ll be coming to visit.
 When the babysitter arrives, let your child open the door and greet them, so they feel involved in the process.

-If you hire a babysitter outside of an agency where there’s already a predetermined employment contract, it’s best to organise one of these yourself.
+If you hire a babysitter outside of an agency where there’s already a predetermined employment contract, it’s best to organize one of these yourself.
 Since you are essentially hiring an employee, it’s great to have everything in writing about pay rates, hours to be worked, and any other specifics you want to be covered.

 Consider if you’ve set realistic expectations for the nanny or babysitter you have hired, without holding them to a regard much higher than you set for yourself.
 Sometimes even the best parents have to go off schedule and do things a little differently, so before scolding the babysitter for making a seemingly wrong decision while caring for your child, speak to them calmly first to find out why they did it.